ibexa/documentation-developer/docs/releases/ez_platform_v2.4.md

 ### Sub-items limit

-In eZ Platform you can now set a number of items displayed in the table using sub-items from your User Settings.
+You can now set a number of items displayed in the table using sub-items from your User Settings.

 ![Setting for subitems limit in user preferences](img/2.4_subitems_limit_pref.png)